 Your jeep wrangler is precious to you.
-So you need to take care of it when it is not performing like intended.
+So you need to take care of it when it is not performing as intended.
 One problematic issue of the jeep wrangler is jeep wrangler ignition coil problems.
 This might be due to the bad coils.

 Moreover, you cannot drive your jeep wrangler with a bad coil pack.
 However, it might run in very poor driving conditions.
 Further, they will become even worse with time as they fail to fire up the spark plugs.